hello-robot/stretch_ai/README.md

 - [Print Joint States](#print-joint-states) - Print the joint states of the robot.
 - [View Images](#visualization-and-streaming-video) - View images from the robot's cameras.
+- [Show Point Cloud](#show-point-cloud) - Show a joint point cloud from the end effector and head cameras.
 - [Gripper](#gripper-tool) - Open and close the gripper.

 Advanced: